Two Strategic Focus Areas

 Whole Family Approach

-Solutions strengthen entire families, not just children
+Solutions strengthen entire families in addition to supporting children

 Church & Faith Engagement